tropicalwhitevillages/site/exampleSite/content/english/post/post-2.md

 ---
-title: "Cheerful Loving Couple Bakers Drinking Coffee"
+title: Cheerful Loving Couple Bakers Drinking Coffee
-date: 2020-03-14T15:40:24+06:00
+date: 2020-03-14T15:40:24.000+06:00
-# post thumb
 images:
-  - "images/post/post-2.jpg"
+- "/images/twv_property/property2.jpg"
-#author
-author: "John Doe"
+author: Catarina
-# description
-description: "This is meta description"
+description: This is meta description
-# Taxonomies
-categories: ["Photobooth"]
+categories:
+- Photobooth
-tags: ["booth","image"]
+tags:
-type: "regular" # available type (regular or featured)
-draft: false
+- booth
+- image
+type: regular

 ---
 It’s no secret that the digital industry is booming.
 From exciting startups to global brands, companies are reaching out to digital agencies, responding to the new possibilities available.
 However, the industry is fast becoming overcrowded, heaving with agencies offering similar services — on the surface, at least.